This section describes the options available in the Circuits, Load Types, and Wire Sizes group in the Design Master

-Custom Load Type 1 and Custom Load Type 2: You can create two custom load types.
-The load types can be used on your projects for load types that are not included with the software.
+Custom Load Type 1 and Custom Load Type 2: You can create two custom load types, which can be used on your projects for load types that are not included with the software.
 The settings for the two custom load types are the same.

 Name: The name of the custom load type.
 It is displayed when selecting the load type of a device and it is printed on the distribution equipment schedule load summary.

 Calculation method: The method used for setting the demand factor for the load type.